Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * Completed the final lightning baking pass on all levels.
 * Updated the font color in the Air Dash description in Game Help Scene

+*Audio and Music*
+* Added a music theme for the Game Over screen.
+* Added a music theme for the Victory screen.
+* Added two different ambience sound effect for the Lava.
+* Added a sound effect for the Level Up.
+* Added a sound effect for X Spheres collection.

 *Features*
 * Added the screenshots functionality to the [Developer Console](https://artanisx.github.io/LavaGolf/developer-console).
 Beta testers can use this to take screenshots to accompany their feedback.
 Open the console with the Tab key and type \ss to take a screenshot.
 The screenshot will appear in the Screenshots folder inside the Lava Golf_Data subfolder in the game installation path.